open-feature/spec/specification/sections/01-flag-evaluation.md

 >  The `provider mutator` function **MUST** invoke the `shutdown` function on the previously registered provider once it's no longer being used to resolve flag values.

 When a provider is no longer in use, it should be disposed of using its `shutdown` mechanism.
-Provider instances which are bound to multiple names won't be shut down until the last binding is removed.
+Provider instances which are bound to multiple `namespaces` won't be shut down until the last binding is removed.

 see: [shutdown](./02-providers.md#25-shutdown), [setting a provider](#setting-a-provider)